Children’s dentist : 6 Easy Ways to Work at Preventing Cavities in Toddlers

 Does smoking give you cavities?
 Your child could be prone to cavities if you smoke.

 Our goal, and hopefully yours, is to work at preventing cavities in our toddlers.
 It is not uncommon for toddlers and small children to have cavities.
-According to Children’s Dentist, of children between the ages of 2 and 5, 28% of them have one or more dental cavities.
+According to Children’s Dentists, of children between the ages of 2 and 5, 28% of them have one or more cavity.
 Ten years ago, the percentage of children in that age group with cavities was 24%.
 4% does not seem to be a large shift, but it represents literally thousands of children.
 This signifies a trend moving in another way than the one of the past forty years, when tooth decay steadily declined.
 If you have toddlers and are concerned about cavities, I give you six simple ways to work at preventing cavities in toddlers that you may find helpful:

 1. Avoid letting your toddler drink juice or formula during the night: Juice and formula contain sugar that causes bacteria; this produces acids in your toddlers mouth that will cause baby bottle tooth decay.
 It would be better for your toddler to drink fluoridated water; this can reduce the risk of cavities.